FullMoonIssue/subtitler/README.md

 ## Commands

-_Your subtitles file have to be present in the Command/input folder_
+_Your subtitles file have to be present in the Command/input folder (by default)_

-_The transformed subtitles file will have the same name but in the Command/output folder_
+_The transformed subtitles file will have the same name but in the Command/output folder (by default)_

 * Find an id by searching a text or a time through the subtitles file

 ```
+php console.php subtitler:search --help

+* Search by a text
 php console.php subtitler:search mySrtFile.srt --by-text=internet

-or
+* Search by a time
 php console.php subtitler:search mySrtFile.srt --by-time=00:46:40,740
 ```

 * Do a time translation

 ```
+php console.php subtitler:translate-time --help

 * Add two seconds for all blocks
 php console.php subtitler:translate-time mySrtFile.srt --translate=+2s